Briefing

 The Numbers Behind the Phenomenon

-- Hundreds of thousands of GitHub stars, reported figures across 2026 range from roughly 160,000 to nearly 380,000, putting it among the most-starred repos on the platform (Source: OpenClaw GitHub organization)
+- Hundreds of thousands of GitHub stars, reported figures across 2026 range from roughly 160,000 to nearly 380,000, putting it among the most-starred repos on the platform (Source: OpenClaw GitHub organization (opens in a new tab))

-- MIT License, permissive and enterprise-friendly (Source: OpenClaw GitHub organization)
+- MIT License, permissive and enterprise-friendly (Source: OpenClaw GitHub organization (opens in a new tab))

 - A built-in skill library, spanning coding, research, and creative tasks (exact counts vary by source)